hindman/optopus/misc/plan.md

   80 chars or less, for readability.
 And almost no one uses terminals less than 80 characters wide.

-- Usage text in man-page or CLI style
+- Usage text in man-page or CLI style.

-- for file args, handle `-` as stdin or stdout
+- For file args, handle `-` as stdin or stdout.

 - Add a --bash-completion option.

-- Good support for using config-file info for parsing defaults.

-- Support @somefile.txt : user supplies CLI ars via a file
+- Support @somefile.txt: user supplies CLI args via a file.

-- Support file, dir types.
+- Support file and dir types.

-- parse_known_args()  parse_tolerant()
+- Support parse_known_args() and parse_tolerant().

-- allow_abbreviation : True/False
+- Support allow_abbreviation boolean.

-- flexible_parse: just accept any `--key VAL` pairs on the command line
+- Flexible parse: just accept any `--key VAL` pairs on the command line.

-- late-parser-config
-  - configure parser
-  - get args
-  - call user's code.
-  - user can check args, and modify the parser at run-time
+- Late parser config: configure parser; get args; call user's code; user can check args, and modify the parser at run-time

-- when building usage text allow control over behaviors:
+- When building usage text, allow control over opts-then-positionals vs positionals-then-opts.
-  - opts-then-positionals
-  - positionals-then-opts

 - The continuum of use cases: